 With many FHR bookings, you’ll also continue to receive points and status with the parent hotel loyalty program too, unlike other consolidators.

-I have reviewed the kind of treatment you get when booking hotel stays through Fine Hotels & Resorts at the Shangri-La properties in Sydney and Cairns.
+We have reviewed the kind of treatment you get when booking hotel stays through Fine Hotels & Resorts at the Shangri-La properties in Sydney and Cairns.

 Beyond the actual travel booking benefits and discounts, there’s also the potential to gain elite status in four hotel loyalty programs: